moxx799/carya_tutorial/readme.md

 cat myjob.o<123456>
 ```

-### RSC key set up
+### RSA key set up
-To authorize your local machine, you can add the RSC key to the server so that you don't need to type the password each time.
+To authorize your local machine, you can add the RSA key to the server so that you don't need to type the password each time.
 On your local machine:
 ```Bash
 ssh-keygen -t rsa -b 4096